 Denise Shekerjian is the author of two works of nonfiction including Uncommon Genius, which is a narrative look at how great ideas are born.
 (Viking, 1990, Penguin, ’91, ’01).
 Based on interviews with forty winners of the MacArthur Prize or so-called “genius award,” she pieced together a picture of the creative process in action.
-Her blog is a continuation of this inquiry into the mechanics of the artistic process, especially as it relates to writers.
-It is featured on Guy Kawasaki’s Alltop section on writing.
-It was also cited in her award of an honorary degree, a doctorate of letters from the University of Vermont, 2012.
+Her two-year blog was a continuation of her inquiry into the mechanics of the artistic process, especially as related to the written arts.
+It was featured on Guy Kawasaki’s Alltop section on writing and cited in her award of an honorary doctorate of letters from the University of Vermont, 2012.

-She is a member of the American Society of Journalists and Authors, the Authors Guild, and several bar associations.
+She is a past member of the American Society of Journalists and Authors, the Authors Guild, and several bar associations.
 She is also an active member of her community and played a founding role in the creation of the Charlotte Library as well as Generator, Burlington’s downtown maker space.

 Website design and management: Luke Metz